Fungible Inc.: History

 In September 2019, Fungible announced the appointment of former Dell and IBM chief technical officer Dr. Jai Menon as its chief scientist.

-In July 2021, Fungible announced the appointment of Eric Hayes replacing Pradeep Sindhu as its CEO.
+In July 2021, Fungible announced the appointment of Eric Hayes replacing Pradeep Sindhu, as its CEO.

 In January 2023, Microsoft announced the acquisition of Fungible to bolster its data center infrastructure and their data processing unit.
-Fungible stockholder and ex-employee Naveen Gupta filed a lawsuit against the company, seeking to “investigate potential wrongdoing and breaches of fiduciary duties.”
+Fungible stockholder and ex-employee Naveen Gupta filed a lawsuit against the company, seeking to "investigate potential wrongdoing and breaches of fiduciary duties."

 Products

-Fungible develops a new category of programmable microprocessors called Data Processing Units (DPU), designed to accelerate the processing of data-centric workloads within data centers.
-The DPU acts as a data traffic controller, shuttling traffic from the network to central processing units (CPU) and graphics processing units (GPU) from other chip makers.
+Fungible developed a category of programmable microprocessors called data processing units (DPUs), designed to accelerate the processing of data-centric workloads within data centers.
+A DPU acts as a data traffic controller, shuttling traffic from the network to central processing units (CPUs), and graphics processing units (GPUs) from other chip makers.
 DPUs enable a high speed data center fabric between DPU-enabled compute and storage servers.

 The microprocessors enable the next evolution of data center infrastructure known as composable disaggregated infrastructure, which is a way for data centers to improve their architecture by disassociating compute and storage elements, removing the physical limitations of existing servers.
 Data center resources can be pooled and aggregated dynamically over a high speed data fabric.